-With its buyers fresh from going to “market” to scour the latest trends and innovations and bring them home to Dayton, Cincinnati and northern Kentucky, interior designers at Morris Home Furnishings have outlined what they foresee as being the top interior decorating trends for 2014.
+With its buyers fresh from going to “market” to scour the latest trends and innovations and bring them home to Dayton, Cincinnati, Columbus, and Northern Kentucky, interior designers at Morris Home have outlined what they foresee as being the top interior decorating trends for this year.

 Shades of gray